-Secondary school & Gymnasium
+Secondary school & IB-Diploma

-Secondary school & Gymnasium at SOT
+Secondary school & IB-Diploma at SOT

 From our centrally located campus in Zurich, we prepare students for both Swiss and international educational pathways.
 After completing secondary school, students can seamlessly transition into our International Baccalaureate Diploma Programme (IBDP) or flexibly transfer to public Swiss educational pathways, including completing Sek A, transferring to gymnasium pursuing basic vocational training (EFZ/EBA with optional BMS).